UMAprotocol/UMIPs/Add RARI as approved collateral type.md

 ## Summary (2-5 sentences)

-This UMIP proposes adding  RARI for use as collateral in UMA contracts.
+This UMIP proposes adding RGT for use as collateral in UMA contracts.
+RGT is the native token behind Rari Capital.
+Rari Capital is a non-custodial DeFi robo-advisor that autonomously earns users yield.

 ## Motivation